 Where is the Festival Located?

-That Luang Festival is held each year in Vientiane, Laos, in two locations over three days: Wat Si Muang the first evening, and Pha That Luang (Great Stupa) the next two days (see map).
+That Luang Festival is held each year in Vientiane, Laos, in two locations over three days: Wat Si Muang the first evening, and Pha That Luang (Grand Stupa) the next two days (see map).

-That Luang Festival: What to Expect
+What Is That Luang Festival?: What to Expect

 The That Luang Festival is a celebration of both the stupa’s religious and historical significance, as well as a celebration of the nation itself.